-- 3. Start a new run and define the work order for the run.
+- 3. Start a new run and select the workflow type as HCV GT.
 There are three ways to create a work order: - By using the sample editor before the sample rack is loaded into the cobas x 480 instrument ("Editor" button on the right of the main menu).
 Work orders can be saved, edited and reloaded if necessary. - By following the software wizard for the new run and loading specimens into cobas x 480 instrument when prompted.
 The specimen barcodes will be automatically scanned, and the requested results for each specimen must be defined. - By using your institution's LIS system.